 The increase in the number of people using small boats to enter the UK represents a change in the primary method people are using to enter the UK to seek asylum.
 Historically a greater proportion of people seeking asylum would have entered the UK irregularly through freight transit routes, which have become more difficult to access over recent years, primarily because of increased security measures at the freight terminals around Calais.

 In 2019, the Home Secretary, Priti Patel stated that she would make migrant crossings an “infrequent phenomenon” by spring 2020 and then made a further pledge in August 2020 to “make this route unviable”.
-Yet the numbers of people arriving after crossing the Channel have continued to rise.
+Yet the number of people arriving after crossing the Channel has continued to rise.

 The government has also repeatedly referred to people crossing the Channel in small boats as ‘economic migrants’ who are ‘not in genuine need of protection’ and have created a narrative suggesting that these people are somehow ‘jumping the queue’ in front of others in need of protection.

 A new analysis published by the Refugee Council ‘Channel crossings and asylum outcomes’ reveals that the majority of men, women and children who cross the Channel in small boats are likely to be recognised as being in need of protection as a result of an asylum claim and allowed to remain in the UK.
 The report finds the following:

 - Between January 2020 and May 2021, 91% of people arriving after crossing the Channel came from just ten countries where human rights abuses and persecution are common.
 These include Afghanistan, Iran, Syria, Iraq, Sudan, Eritrea and Yemen.

 - For the top 10 countries of origin arriving by small boat, 61% of initial decisions made in the 18 months to June 2021 would have resulted in refugee protection being granted.
 This compares to the grant rate of 52% for decisions made for all nationalities in the same period.